Living in Petersfield

 Schools analysis

-Petersfield has 7 schools in the local area, of which 4 (57%) have been rated Good or Outstanding by Ofsted.
+Petersfield has 5 schools in the local area, of which 3 (60%) have been rated Good or Outstanding by Ofsted.
 This represents a reasonable level of school quality.
-Parents considering the area should research individual schools thoroughly.
-Ofsted ratings provide a useful starting point, but visiting schools and speaking to other parents is equally important.
+While the majority of schools perform well, parents should research individual schools carefully.
+Ofsted ratings can change between inspections, and a school's suitability depends on your child's specific needs.

 Primary and secondary schools: The area serves families with children of all ages, with both primary and secondary schools available locally.
 The smaller number of schools means catchment areas are important — check distances carefully before committing to a property.